rollymaduk/feathers-apollo-server/README.md

 ```
 ##Plugin Args
 **Opts:**
-The same as makeExecutableSchema, typeDefs and resolvers are required while other arguments are optional,learn more [options](http://dev.apollodata.com/tools/graphql-tools/generate-schema.html#makeExecutableSchema) from graphql-tools<br>
+The same as makeExecutableSchema, path,typeDefs and resolvers are required while other arguments are optional,learn more [options](http://dev.apollodata.com/tools/graphql-tools/generate-schema.html#makeExecutableSchema) from graphql-tools<br>

 **extraOpts(Optional):** graphql express options, you can learn more [here](http://dev.apollodata.com/tools/graphql-server/setup.html#graphqlOptions)